calucita/WhosTalking/README.md

 # Usage
 To get a list of the users talking.

+- Add the name of your bot and the name of the channel you want to connect to.
+- Click on the connect button.
+It should open a twitch authentication site for you to authorize the app.

 - Press start and the 1st message of every user in chat along with the username will be logged in a list.
 - Press stop to stop reading and logging chat.
 - Press clear to empty the log list.

-Needs a username/botname, Oauth token, and channel you wish to connect to.

 Use responsibly.